RayHackett/enzymm/README.md

 ## 🔎 Running EnzyMM

 Once `EnzyMM` is installed, you can run it from the terminal.
 The user can either provide a path to a single protein structure `-i` or to run multiple queries at once, the path to a text file `-l` which itself contains a list of paths to protein structures.
+Structures are accepted in both CIF/mmCIF and PDB file format.
-Optionally, an output directory for pdb structures of the identified matches per query protein can be supplied with the `--pdbs` flag.
+Optionally, an output directory for PDB structures of the identified matches per query protein can be supplied with the `--pdbs` flag.

 ```bash
 $ enzymm -i some_structure.pdb -o results.tsv --pdbs dir_to_save_matches